 - Southern Company

 - Tennessee Valley Authority

 The field of nuclear medicine focuses on the use of radiation and implementation of radionuclides for medical diagnostics and treatment of diseases.
+Millions of patients are treated with nuclear medicine every year and over 10,000 hospitals worldwide utilize radioisotopes in medicine.
 In non-interventional diagnostic imaging, instruments such as CAT Scans and X-Ray machines are used.
 In interventional nuclear diagnostics radiopharmaceuticals are administered to patients; and gamma-ray detectors are used to capture images from the emitted radiation inside the patient.
 In radiotherapy, radiation is used to destroy cancerous cells within the body.
 Radiotherapy consists of three sub-fields: external beam radiation therapy, brachytherapy (internal), and unsealed source radiotherapy.

 Individuals who are interested in nuclear medicine should have a solid background in nuclear reactions and the various radioactive decay processes which accompany them.

 A list of employers within the nuclear medicine industry is listed below.